Why do basic skiers have such an extraordinary attachment to their poles? - We asked top skiers in the basic world

 How you use your poles when switching is also an important point.
 Mizuochi says, "Before switching, use your wrist to bring the ring forward and then thrust with your pole."
 By imagining a gentle vertical swing rather than thrusting with force, your center of gravity will shift smoothly without stopping your movement during the turn

-Aoki focuses on how to use his fingers.
-"Gripping with your index finger makes it easier to maintain a forward lean, while gripping with your little finger makes it easier to lean backward," he says, changing the way he holds his poles and changing his position depending on the turn size and the skiing situation.
+Aoki focuses on how to use your fingers.
+He explains that "gripping with your index finger makes it easier to maintain a forward lean, while gripping with your little finger makes it easier to adjust to a backward lean," and he changes his grip on the poles and his position depending on the turn size and the situation he is skiing in.

 Additionally, as a way to get a feel for the timing of thrusting your poles, Kuriyama recommends "practicing by clapping your hands when switching positions to learn the rhythm."
 By replacing the clapping rhythm with pole work, switching positions becomes more natural and any awkwardness in your skating disappears.
 This helps you to be conscious of using your poles in a way that is in line with your body movements in order to maintain a smooth overall skating experience